 Buying Stocks on US Exchanges

-There are a couple of exceptions - the first is foreign companies listed on US exchanges.
-Their stock prices will include not only their growth in business value but it will also include the growth in the value of their "head office currency" against the USD.
-For example a Chinese company listed on the NYSE will be subject to US financial reporting rules but be "currency hedged" against the falling USD.
+If you want to invest in "emerging economy" companies it is safer if you limit your candidates to those listed on US exchanges.
+Their stock prices will include not only their growth in business value but also the growth in the value of their "head office currency".
+For example a Chinese company listed on the NYSE will be subject to US financial reporting rules but its gain will include the growth of the Yaun against the USD.

 The other case is a US headquartered company with most of its business done in non-US markets.
 General Electric is a good example because over 50% of its revenues come from non-US sales and operations (probably the new General Motors as well).
-In general if you want to invest in stocks on one of the US exchanges you will have to be extremely aware of the currency risk.
+While developing economies are likely to have appreciating currencies you should continuously monitor the currency risk even for US headquartered companies.

 Choosing a Stock on a US Exchange